niplav/site/daygame_cost_benefit.md

 ### Benefit

-#### Value of Having Sex

 The thing providing most of the value from daygame is the sex with different women.
-Sex is not a homogenous commodity, but has a wildly differing value, depending on the attractiveness of the partner and their skill at sex.
+Sex is not a homogenous commodity, but instead has a wildly differing value, depending on the attractiveness of the partner and their skill at sex.
 Nethertheless I will assume that the value of sex averages out to the price of prostitution.

 I will consider two different components of the value: the value of